Know the dangers of cookers and gas fires

 Avoid grilling with the grill compartment door fully closed as this can lead to a build-up of carbon monoxide, although most gas grills will automatically shut off gas when closed.

-In addition, remove any combustible materials from the cooker or hotplate area to minimise fire risk.
+Always remove any combustible materials from the cooker or hotplate area to minimise fire risk.

-The major risks of a faulty gas fire are the same as those of a cooker – gas leaks, carbon monoxide and explosions.
+The major risks of a faulty gas fire are the same as those of a gas cooker – gas leaks, carbon monoxide and explosions.

-To be alert to the danger signs, check for stains, soot or discolouring around the top of your gas fire.
-Similar to your cooker, the flame on your fire should burn blue; if it’s yellow or orange get it checked.
+To be alert to the danger signs make sure you check your gas fire for stains, soot or discolouring around the top.
+Similar to your cooker, the flame on your fire should burn blue.
+If it’s yellow or orange get it checked as soon as possible.

-When to call the experts
+When you need to call the experts